 The second major assumption in the VIIRS over land retrieval is that surface reflectance conforms to a set of expected spectral ratios that can be applied to all pixels identified as appropriate by the selection criteria of Section 3.4.1.
 This means that while the appropriate land reflectance itself varies widely from relatively bright sparsely vegetated dry landscapes to dark densely vegetated forests, we expect the variation of specific wavelengths to correlate.
-As vegetation becomes denser and darker, the reflectances in the blues, red and mid-infrared ($\lambda > 2.0 \mu m$) wavelengths will decrease.
+As vegetation becomes denser and darker, the reflectances in the blues, red and mid-infrared ( $\lambda > 2.0~\mu m$ ) wavelengths will decrease.
 Note that not all parts of the spectrum are expected to correlate in this fashion.
-For example, green, 0.87 μm and 1.6 μm will become brighter, not darker as vegetation becomes denser.
+For example, green, 0.87 $\mu m$ and 1.6 $\mu m$ will become brighter, not darker as vegetation becomes denser.
 This assumption of universal ratios of specific surface reflectances is based on the following physics.
-Shadows, vegetation and soil wetness all tend to reduce reflectivity in the mid-infrared and the visible simultaneously.
+Shadows, vegetation and soil wetness all tend to reduce reflectivity in the midinfrared and the visible simultaneously.
 Note that chlorophyll in plant leaves absorbs radiation in the blue and red parts of the spectrum, but chlorophyll exists in solution in those leaves.
 So, where chlorophyll exists to absorb light in the blue and red, liquid water exists to absorb radiation in the mid-infrared wavelengths.
 Wet soil is darker in the visible because the water fills in the spaces between soil grains, which effectively changes the net refractive index of the soil to increase forward scattering and darken the soil.
 Meanwhile the wetness directly absorbs light in the mid-infrared, causing again the correlation between these two parts of the spectrum of surface reflectivity (Kaufman et al., 1997).
-Robust surface reflectance ratios have been determined from satellite analysis (Kaufman and Remer, 1994; Kaufman et al., 1997), from surface and aircraft measurements (Kaufman et al., 2002).
+Robust surface reflectance ratios have been determined from satellite analysis (Kaufman and Remer, 1994; Kaufman et al., 1997), from surface and aircraft measurements (Kaufman et al., 1997; Remer et al., 2001; Karnieli et al., 2001) and from simulations (Kaufman et al., 2002).

-The VIIRS algorithm requires ratios between four channels and 0.672 μ m.
-Specifically these are: 0.412 μ m, 0.444 μ m, 0.486 μ m and 2.257 μ m.
+The VIIRS algorithm requires ratios between four channels and 0.672 $\mu m$ .
+Specifically these are: 0.412 $\mu m$ , 0.444 $\mu m$ , 0.486 $\mu m$ and 2.257 $\mu m$ .
 At launch and current values of these ratios, including the trivial value of $\rho{0.675}/\rho{0.65}$ is given in Table 3.6.

 wavelength at-launch ratio current ratio

-$\rho{\lambda} / \rho{0.675}$ $\rho{\lambda} / \rho{0.675}$
+$\rho{\lambda}/\rho{0.675}$ $\rho{\lambda}/\rho{0.675}$

 0.412 μm 0.3905 0.513

 0.444 μm 0.475 0.531

 0.486 μm 0.578 0.645

 0.672μm 1.0 1.0

 2.257 μm 2.0 1.788